sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 So the official program has ended (except for the reception with the prizes!)
 At this point everybody is either quickly catching up with work, or family, or (and this is a great sign) people are huddled together in discussion groups shop talking, exchanging citations and ideas on the future of SLE.
 Great!

+### 19:00

+The best reviewer of SLE 2014 was Emilie Balland from INRIA Bordeaux.
+Unfortunately she was not able to attend but the quality of her reviews was considered to be the best and Benoit will convey the 100 euro prize to her.

+The best  paper was won by "A SAT-based Debugging Tool for State Machines and Sequence Diagrams", P. Kaufmann, M. Kronegger, A. Pfandler, M. Seidl, M. Widl.
+The prize was 500 euro worth and just-in-time Magdalena Widl arrives to accept it.

+The best student paper was awarded to "The Moldable Debugger: a Framework for Developing Domain-Specific Debuggers", A. Chis, T. Girba and O. Nierstrasz.
+The prize was 500 euro again and we wish Andrei a bright future, expecting to see many more exciting results from him in the SLE conference.

+### 24:00

+We had a very nice dinner and then some drinks in the hotel.
+I learned about whay is happening in Saarbrücken concernig GPU and FPGA generated code from functional programs for example, while exchanging at the same time epistemic puzzles.